1956 Cairo TAI Douglas DC-6 crash: Cause of the crash

 Soon after the accident Billot stated that the co-pilot, a trainee, would land the aircraft.
-At the moment that Billot saw that they were flying too low, he couldn’t do anything anymore.
+At the moment that Billot saw that they were flying too low, he could not do anything anymore.
 Crew members stated shortly after the crash, that shortly before landing two engines failed and the pilot tried to make an emergency landing in the desert.

 In 1964, Billot stated before the magistrate in Versailles that he was conducting a part of the flight exam with the co-pilot Robert Rolland during the landing phase.
 Billot was asked to do so.
 Part of the exam was to fly with limited visibility.
 Because the weather was good, they flew with the curtains closed at the sides.
 According to Billot, Rolland made a fateful mistake as a result of the failing altimeter.

 Pilot Billot was blamed for failing to monitor the co-pilot Rolland during the approach procedure and was convicted of involuntary manslaughter.
 Co-pilot Rolland was blamed for relying exclusively on his instruments to fix his position at an altitude below the minimum safe altitude.

 Immediately after this disaster, conducting flying exams became prohibited on flights with passengers.